SaladLab/Akka.Interfaced/README.md

 }
 ```

-After defining interface, it's time to define the class implementing IGreeter, GreetingActor.
+After defining interface, it's time to define the class implementing `IGreeter`, `GreetingActor`.
-It should inherit InterfacedActor because it's an Akka.NET actor.
+It should inherit `InterfacedActor` because it's an Akka.NET actor.
-Implementing IGreeter interface is a bit simple.
+Implementing `IGreeter` interface is a bit simple.

 ```csharp
 public class GreetingActor : InterfacedActor, IGreeter